philipperemy/keras-seq2seq-example/README.md

 Epoch 10/10
 382617/382617 [==============================] - 200s - loss: 0.0180 - acc: 0.9950 - val_loss: 0.0263 - val_acc: 0.9933
 ```

+> You might have to run it a second time if it gets blocked around an accuracy of 0.38 after the first epoch.
+I ran it several times and the accuracy on the testing set was always around 0.90 after the 1st epoch.

 The script evaluates some examples once in a while.
 You can check the training procedure this way.